 Found under Fastcall Settings > Admin Settings > Call Handling > Inbound > Missed Call Settings, you can set Fastcall to automatically log a user out if they miss a call.

 Found under Fastcall Settings > Admin Settings > Logging > Call Termination, you can set the delay between a user closing a call and being changed from ‘busy’ to ‘available’.

 Decide if/how you want to automate availability changes, and then train your users appropriately

-For organisations operating a more traditional ‘office switchboard’, the only worry is users who do not log in, as inbound callers may expect a call to ring for a few seconds and then go to voicemail if the user is away from their desk.
-In this situation, you may wish to turn auto logout off so your users don’t have to worry about it.
+For organizations operating a more traditional ‘office switchboard’, the only worry is users who do not log in, as inbound callers may expect a call to ring for a few seconds and then go to voicemail if the user is away from their desk.
+In this situation, you may wish to turn auto-logout off so your users don’t have to worry about it.

 Last updated: Fastcall v6.0.2, 2019-01-09